X

 When is Dental Crown needed?

-Dental crowns are used as caps on missing or fractured tooth to protect the life of your teeth.
-Dental Crowns are needed to:
+Dental crowns are used as tooth caps on missing or fractured teeth to protect the life of your teeth.
+They are needed to:

 • Protect or restore a tooth from fracturing due to accident or trauma